nathanwilk7/Website/documentation/DataPartitioning.md

 ## Replication
 Polypheny-DB allows storing an entity on multiple data stores.
 This allows optimizing for different workloads, since Polypheny-DB always selects the data store with the best characteristics for executing a query.
 By exploiting the advantages of the available data stores, Polypheny is able to provide the best possible performance for heterogeneous workloads.

-In the Polypheny context, such the assignment of a full replica to a data store is called *Full Placement*.
+In the Polypheny context, the assignment of a full replica to a data store is called *Full Placement*.